SyncholisticMG/gh/ch1MBSComplex.md

 This is the corruption of the chemical memory, the time stamping.
 This disease can be contracted by the fetus in the womb or by DNA design and plan.
-There are certain DNA skinsuits with a prevalent experience in them.
+There are certain DNA forms with a prevalent experience in them.
 The fetus knows that before it goes into the DNA form for the experience.
 There is much we can do to prevent this, but we don’t have the proper gut gnome from a very young age to support brain health.